You Will Need

 Stage 3: Cut out the page block and prep for sawing.

 Step 12: Remove the book from the setup.

 Take the weight off, and remove the top slab and the plastic dividers.
-If you're using plastic sheets, or plan on re-using your plastic wrap, now's a good time to clean them off, peeling off the bigger blobs of dried glue.
+If you're using plastic sheets, or plan on re-using your plastic wrap, now's a good time to clean them a bit by peeling off the bigger blobs of dried glue.

-You now have a book with a loose front endpaper, followed by a solid block of pages.
+You now have a book with a loose front endpaper and a solid block of pages.
 Time to cut that page block out.